Dumisani Masilela

 Dumisani Masilela (31 May 1988 – 3 August 2017), was a South African actor, musician and former soccer player.
 As an actor, he is best known for the role in the television serial Rhythm City.

 Personal life

 Masilela was born on 31 May 1988 in South Africa.
 His mother is Sabata Masilela.

-He dated for three and a half years to fellow actress Simphiwe Ngema.
-They finally married in June 2017, where the wedding finally lasted two months with his death.
+He dated fellow actress, Simphiwe Norma, for three and a half years.
+They married in June 2017, with his untimely death occurring two months after his wedding.

 Career

 He was a professional soccer player at SuperSport United for many years.
 However his career was sidelined after a car accident.
 After the accident, he underwent three years of rehabilitation before starting a music career.
 In 2011, he started his music career and became a finalist during the eighth season of M-Net singing reality competition Idols.
 In 2012, he joined the cast of the popular eTV soap opera Rhythm City and played the role "Sifiso Ngema".
 His role became very popular, where he continued to play the role for five consecutive years until his death in 2017.
 In the meantime, he recorded a song "Ungasabi" for the show.
 After his death, the filming of the soap was suspended for two days.

 On 22 August 2017, his wife released Masilela's last recorded song "UPhushiwe" on the Fresh Breakfast show on Metro FM.